NancyZhang26/silly_blog/posts/hotgrillep3.md

 I wanna be free.
 For real this time. ***<u>I wanna be truly free.***</u> I wanna feel everything again, ***<u>without C₁₀H₁₄N₂.***</u>

 I remember that a long time ago, when I laugh I laugh like a crazy bitch; when I eat I don’t get disgusted by the minty flavor left on my lips.
-Every moment dived deep -- even the worst were not disguised.
+Every moment dived deep -- even the worst was not disguised.
 They ripped me open, but ***<u>they were real.***</u>

 I know they can come back to me.